The photo above shows members of the Class of 2019 who earned over $13 million in college scholarships.

 Law and Justice Careers Undergraduate Scholarship

 This $5,000 scholarship will be awarded to a student of color, planning to pursue a law-related career.
 The candidate must plan to attend a post-secondary institution of higher learning, academic achievement, financial need, and potential for making a contribution or society and legal profession.
 A personal essay and official transcript are required.
-Applications are available in the Career Room. www.TFEC.org
+Applications are available online at www.TFEC.org

 Marine Option Naval Reserve Officer Training Corps (NROTC) Scholarship Program